-Building relationships in a safe, caring environment.
+Building healthy relationships in a safe, caring environment.

 The family of Betsy and Bill Blue, like countless others, has been profoundly affected by mental illness.